-Transportation Benefit District/ Transportation Impact District - these districts operate as quasi-municipal corporations and independent taxing districts that can raise revenue for specific transportation projects.
-Vehicle license and registration fees or sales taxes are the most common method used to generate revenue.
+Transportation Benefit District/ Transportation Impact District to generate revenue.
 Sometimes border area fuel taxes, bonds and impact fees are used.
-The revenue may be used for transportation improvements included in a local, regional or state transportation plan and can range sidewalks to roads, to transit service and transportation demand management measures.
+The revenue may be used for transportation improvements included in a local, regional or state transportation plan and can range from sidewalks to roads, to transit service and transportation demand management measures.
 Transportation Benefit Districts are currently in place in Washington State.